African All Stars Transfer News & Rumours: Watford set to close Etebo's move from Stoke City

 Lyon reject Leeds’ offer for Cornet

-Lyon have knocked back a €12 million bid from Leeds United for Ivory Coast’s Maxwel Cornet, according to Olympique et Lyonnias .
+Lyon have knocked back a €12 million bid from Leeds United for Ivory Coast’s Maxwel Cornet, according to Olympique et Lyonnais .

-The Premier League club are keen on signing the 24-year-old who contributed five assists and two goals in the French Ligue 1 last season.
+The Premier League club are keen on signing the 24-year-old who contributed five assists and two goals in Ligue 1 last season.

 Lyon, however, are demanding a higher offer for Cornet who is tied to the Groupama Stadium until June 2023.